TYPES OF FOUNDATIONS?

-A foundation is a integral part of the structure which transfer the load of the superstructure to the soil.
-A foundation is that member which provides support for the structure and it’s loads.
-It includes the soil and rock of earth’s crust and any special part of structure that serves to transmit the load into the rock or soil.
+A foundation is an integral part of the structure that transfers the superstructure’s load to the soil.
+A foundation is that member who provides support for the structure and its loads.
+It includes the soil and rock of the earth’s crust and any special part of the structure that serves to transmit the load into the rock or soil.

 MAJOR REQUIREMENTS OF THE DESIGN OF FOUNDATION STRUCTURES ARE THE TWO AS GIVEN BELOW: